-The wind turbines proposed as part of the Proposed Development are expected to have a lifespan of approximately 30 years.
+The wind turbines proposed as part of the Proposed Development are expected to have a minimum lifespan of approximately 30 years.
 Following the end of their useful life, the wind turbines may be replaced with a new set of turbines, subject to planning permission being obtained, or the site may be decommissioned fully.
-The substation will remain in place as it will be under the ownership of ESB.

-The works required during the decommissioning phase are described in Section 4.9 in Chapter 4: Description of the Proposed Development.
+The works required during the decommissioning phase are described in Section 4.11 in Chapter 4: Description of the Proposed Development.
+The underground grid connection cable will be left in-situ and it is envisioned it will become a permanent part of the electricity transmission network.
 Any impact and consequential effect that occurs during the decommissioning phase are similar to that which occur during the construction phase, be it of less impact.
 The mitigation measures prescribed for the construction phase of the Proposed Development will be implemented during the decommissioning phase thereby minimising any potential impacts.

-A decommissioning plan is contained in the CEMP in Appendix 4-4 of this EIAR for the decommission of the Proposed Development, the detail of which will be agreed with the local authority prior to any decommissioning.
-The potential for effects during the decommissioning phase of the proposed renewable energy development has been fully assessed in the EIAR.
+A decommissioning plan is included as Appendix 4-11 of this EIAR for the decommissioning of the Proposed Development, the detail of which will be agreed with the local authority prior to any decommissioning.
+The potential for effects during the decommissioning phase of the Proposed Development has been fully assessed in the EIAR.